Participer au site avec un Tip

 mgc_dict : dict

-Contains additional useful additional returns containing the following
+Contains additional useful results:

 - mgc_map : ndarray

-A 2D representation of the latent geometry of the relationship.
+A 2D representation of the latent geometry of the

-of the relationship.
+relationship.

 - opt_scale : (int, int)

-The estimated optimal scale as a `(x, y)` pair.
+The estimated optimal scale as a ``(x, y)`` pair.

 - null_dist : list

-The null distribution derived from the permuted matrices
+The null distribution derived from the permuted matrices.

 See Also